Product descriptions. Their purpose in life is to sell. How do they do that? By being helpful and informative. It’s as simple as that. Or is it?

-“The new AZON P1 smartphone offers a 20-megapixel camera and a Micro-SD card slot, which is rare on modern smartphones.
+“The new AZON P1 smartphone offers a 20-megapixel camera and a Micro-SD card slot.
 There’s a large capacity 2,750 mAh battery inside, and this phone boasts an aluminium chassis for durability.”

 The example above packs in a decent amount of information.
 It might mean something to a very specific consumer, but to most, it won’t mean anything.

 “With its 20-megapixel camera, the AZON P1 helps you to take glorious snaps day or night — even in extremely low light.
 There’s a Micro-SD card slot to help you store more, and a large-capacity battery to power you through a whole day.
 Best of all, the AZON P1 feels beautiful in the hand with its premium aluminium chassis.”